Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 The Senate is a review queue with questionable ownership and surprising persistence.
 It slows things down, catches some errors, creates committee work, and occasionally reminds elected governments that passing a bill through the House is not the same thing as shipping a stable release.

-I have written about the more charitable version of this in [Should Canada Elect Senators?](/posts/en/government_control), where I treated the House of Commons, Senate, and Crown as parts of a political control system.
+I have written about the more charitable version of this in [`senate.tune({ damping: true });`](/posts/en/government_control), where I treated the House of Commons, Senate, and Crown as parts of a political control system.
 In that analogy, the Senate is accumulated state: governments add appointments over time, and both sound judgment and appointment error persist beyond an election.
 Its different time horizon can slow sudden changes, but it can preserve mistakes too.

 It also has its own Mace, because of course the review queue has its own magic wand.